Israfiliya/RFPrice/README.md

   <img src="https://github.com/Israfiliya/RFPrice/blob/master/df_ck_lv-regression.jpg">
 </p>
 Diffit Measure indicate that No.14 and No.18 has a value greater than 2sqrt(p/n), so there is a potential that these two points are influential.
 From the middle figure, we can knowing that all the Cook’s D value is less than 1, which suggests all the points are fluential.
 The last Leverage Measurements chart (last figure) shows that there maybe 4 points are influential.
 Overall, we can assume that there is little influential points.

+## Conclusion
+In our analysis we sought to determine which refrigerator characteristics were predictive of high refrigerator prices through the use of a stepwise regression model.
+Our analysis has shown that energy cost, freezer size, number of shelves, amount of shelf space, number of features, and 9 of the brand names correlate strongly with refrigerator cost and are predictive characteristics.
+The rest of the brand names and the size of the refrigerator do not correlate strongly with refrigerator price and are not predictive characteristics.